DanukaDilshann/Developing-Predictive-Model-For-Thyroid-Cancer-Recurrence/README.md

 - Support Vector Machine (SVM)
 - Random Forest

+#### Other Statistical Techniques Used:
+   - Chi-Square Test: Perform a chi-square test to determine if there is a significant association between categorical variables.

+   - Kruscal wallis test: Kruskal Wallis test is a non-parametric method.it used to compare three or more independent groups of sampled data and determine if there are statistically significant difference between their medians.

 ## Key Findings
 - The SVM model achieved a 97% accuracy level, surpassing the accuracies of the other models.